Survey Results - Trainee feedback on Stephens Scown LLP

-Who we are: We tend to smile a lot at Stephens Scown.
-Our values (commercial, dynamic, friendly, integrity, reliable, and supportive) are at the core of everything we do.
-We are proud to be ranked for the fourth year running in the Sunday Times Best Companies to Work For.
-Passionate about the South West, we specialise in industries common throughout the region – green energy, food and drink, tourism, mining and more.
+Who we are: Passionate about the South West, we specialise in industries common throughout the region – green energy, food and drink, tourism, mining and more.
 But we also help businesses with a whole range of corporate and commercial affairs, as well as having a major private client and family law practice.
-We have band 1 Chambers rankings across four practice areas.
-We take great pride in our corporate responsibility and our commitment to the local communities guides our approach.
+No wonder legal industry bible Chambers describes us as a ‘dominant force’ in the marketplace, and we feature in The Lawyer magazine’s prestigious Top 200 rankings.

 What we’re looking for: We are passionate about what we do, so we look for individuals who share that passion, and can demonstrate the drive, enthusiasm and ambition to be our future lawyers and partners.
 Applications are encouraged from both law and non-law graduates with a strong commercial and business awareness.
 You’ll also need great personal and communication skills, as well as creativity and a sense of fun.
 There’s huge potential for the right people!

 What you’ll do: Your training contract with us will be fulfilling, challenging and rewarding.
 Undertaking three seats in a variety of contentious and non-contentious areas, you will be able to discuss your preferred choices and be actively involved in your development and progression.
 High-profile and challenging work, extensive client exposure and important responsibilities will all come your way.
 You will be positively encouraged to think outside the box, be creative and come up with ideas that the firm can take forward.